Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: RIO-Bench Construction Details

 \subsection{Dataset Statistics}

-RIO-Bench is constructed on top of the TextVQA dataset~\cite{singh2019towards}, whose official split provides \textbf{34{,}602} training and \textbf{5{,}000} validation question–answer (QA) pairs.
-Because TextVQA assigns multiple text-centric QA pairs to a single image, we first collapse them so that each image is associated with exactly one text-centric QA: for every image, we keep only the QA with the smallest index.
-This yields \textbf{21{,}953} unique training images and \textbf{3{,}166} unique validation images, which serve as the base scenes for RIO-Bench.
+RIO-Bench is built on top of TextVQA~\cite{singh2019towards}.
+Because TextVQA provides multiple QA pairs for a single image, we first retain a single text-centric QA per image, yielding 21,953 training images and 3,166 validation images as the base scenes of RIO-Bench.

-For each base image, we construct one object-centric and one text-centric QA following the RIO-VQA taxonomy, and then apply typographic attacks at multiple difficulty levels.
-On the object side, we create one clean object-centric QA (\textit{Obj–Clean}) and three attacked variants (\textit{Obj–Attack–Easy/Medium/Hard}).
-Each of these four object subsets is instantiated in both multiple-choice (MC) and open-ended (OE) formats, resulting in \textbf{8} object-related splits.
-On the text side, we keep one clean text-centric QA (\textit{Text–Clean}) and two attacked variants (\textit{Text–Attack–Easy/Hard}), provided in OE format, giving \textbf{3} text-related splits.
-In total, RIO-Bench therefore contains \textbf{11} subsets per split (train/val), each with one QA per image, i.e., \textbf{21{,}953} training and \textbf{3{,}166} validation samples.
-Table~\ref{tab:dataset_stats} summarizes the statistics.
+\textbf{Benchmark subsets.} For each base image, we construct paired object-centric and text-centric subsets under the RIO-VQA setup.
+As summarized in Table~\ref{tab:dataset_stats}, the benchmark covers object-centric and text-centric tasks, clean and attacked conditions, multiple difficulty levels, and both MC and OE formats where applicable.
+On the object side, it includes Obj-Clean (OC), Obj-Attack with Overlay-Attack (OA-OV), and Obj-Attack with SceneTAP-Attack (OA-ST), each in both MC and OE formats.
+On the text side, it includes Text-Clean (TC), Text-Attack with Overlay-Attack (TA-OV), and Text-Attack with SceneTAP-Attack (TA-ST), all in OE format.
+OA-OV is provided at three difficulty levels (easy/medium/hard), while TA-OV is provided at two levels (easy/hard).

-We will release the full data-generation code together with the benchmark, so practitioners can freely resample splits, adjust the relative proportions of object/text questions, MC/OE formats, and attack levels, rather than being tied to this particular default configuration.
+\textbf{Train and evaluation splits.} The full training split is provided for all clean and Overlay-Attack subsets, while SceneTAP-based subsets are used only for evaluation.
+As a result, the benchmark provides 241,483 training samples and 34,826 evaluation samples in total.

-Note that we did not use the full training set.
-For efficiency, \textbf{we fine-tuned each model on 16k randomly sampled examples, instead of the full 241k.} For the IT-RT baseline, we sampled 8k MC and 8k OE from the Obj-Attack split, encouraging the model to ignore misleading text and rely primarily on object cues.
-For RIO-RT, we used a balanced mixture of Obj-Attack (Hard) (4k MC + 4k OE) and Text-Attack (Hard) (8k) to teach adaptive, selective text use.
-Please see Appendix \ref{sec:ablation-datasize} for the data-size ablation.
+\textbf{Training subset used in our experiments.} Although RIO-Bench is \textit{mainly intended for evaluation}, we also provide a training split as a minimal reference for training-based studies.
+In our experiments, all training-based methods use 16K randomly sampled training instances rather than the full training split.
+IT-RT uses 8K OA-OV (hard, MC) and 8K OA-OV (hard, OE), while RIO-RT uses 4K OA-OV (hard, MC), 4K OA-OV (hard, OE), and 8K TA-OV (hard, OE).